 Dynamic Brake Control (DBC)

 Dynamic Brake Control (DBC) is one of BMW’s newest functions.
 In “panic” stop situations, DBC will automatically completely roll off the throttle in the event the rider doesn’t.
 It’s a feature I’ve never thought about for a motorcycle.
 But after thinking about it, it seems like a good idea.

 Most of us have probably already been there.
 We jam on the brakes, start to fall off and try to hold onto the bike, potentially keeping the throttle open.
 This system closes the throttle for you.
 It’s a system you’ll likely not use.
 But if you need it, you’ll probably love it.

-There are color options that come at additional cost.
-The Mars Red Metallic bike in this review comes equipped with BMW’s sport package and this will add $650 more bringing the price to $25,445.
-If you want the Carbon Metallic Black machine, it comes with the elegance package which adds $450.
+There are color options that come at an additional cost.
+The Mars Red Metallic bike in this review comes equipped with BMW’s sport package, and this will add $650 more, bringing the price to $25,445.
+If you want the Carbon Metallic Black machine, it comes with the elegance package and adds $450.
 This bike will cost you $24,245.
 For more details, see the chart below:

 Riding the RT

 Enough of the background stuff, let’s get to what it’s like to ride.
 As I noted earlier, at a stop, the steering felt quite heavy.
 But as we rolled away, the steering input required became less.
 It still did not feel super “flickable,” but the steering did lighten up substantially.

 The day began in the sunshine, but the weather report said there was a chance of rain.
 With the mountains we were going to be traveling through, rain was a distinct possibility.